This Doedre’s Undoing Build uses the Sorceress’s Stormweaver Ascendancy to spawn Witchtoads en masse, dealing consistent and safe DPS.

 Continuing with Runic Ward stacking, a Wolfskin Mantle is the best choice of Body Armour.
 This provides the highest amount of Runic Ward.
 Outside of Runic Ward from Sovereign Alloy, the only modifiers we care about are Life and Resistances here.

 A Runeforged Brass Dome can be a good option too, but requires exceptionally good gear to cover for the lack of resistances.
+This also makes endgame maps with Crit less likely to constantly stun us thanks to the Take No Extra Damage from Critical Hits modifier.

 The gloves of choice here are Adherent Cuffs.
-If you guessed it’s because it provides the most Runic Ward, you’re correct.
+If you guessed it’s because it provides the more Runic Ward, you’re correct.
 For Modifiers Life, Mana, and Crit Damage are the main priorities, otherwise Resistance is great.

 For Boots, Cryptic Leggings are the choice here.
 Yes, because of Runic Ward.
 Otherwise, just the standard High Movement Speed, Life and Resistance Boots are ideal.